sommoMicc/markdown-cv/index.md

 `June 2021 - current`
 **Software Developer** @ _UNOX s.p.a._

+UNOX is a company that specializes in the production of professional ovens.
+The company is a leader in the industry and offers a wide range of ovens for restaurants, gastronomy, pastry shops, bars and cafes, fast food, cooking centers, gastronomy, and supermarkets.

-I'm part of the Digital Experience devloper team, which is in charge to develop all the applications and website of UNOX ecosystem.
-More in depth, I'm specialized in:
+The company is AWS patner, and I'm part of the Digital Experience team in charge to develop and mantain all the applications and website of UNOX ecosystem.

-- React (TypeScript) + Redux (with Redux Toolkit) as frontend SPA frameworks
+A typical day invoves the use of:

+- React and React Native, with TypeScript
+- Next.js, with all possible optimizations (such as SSR)
+- Node.js + Express
-- Node.js + express.js, Next.js, AWS Lambda (serverless) as backend technologies.
+- AWS services like S3, DynamoDB, Lambda
-- React Native for cross-platform app development
+- RDBMS such as Postgres, with an eye on query performance optimization
+- APM and monitoring tools like AWS CloudWatch and Sentry

-As developer, I always have to work together with UI/UX designer using Figma
+As developer, I always have to work together with UI/UX designer using Figma.
+Also, due to the nature of the job, I often have to get in touch with customers and stakeholders in order to collect feedbacks and ideas from them.

 \
 `January 2021 - June 2021`